Bette Bottoms: Education

-Bottoms received her bachelor's of arts degree in psychology at Randolph-Macon Women's College in 1986.
+Bottoms received her bachelor's of arts degree in psychology at Randolph-Macon Woman's College in 1986.
 She then attended the University of Denver where she obtained her Masters of Arts in Cognitive Psychology (1989).
 In 1992 she received her Ph.D. in Social Psychology from the State University of New York at Buffalo.
 At the State University of New York at Buffalo she wrote her dissertation on individual differences in reactions to child sexual assault cases under advisor Gail Goodman.

 Career

-Before becoming a professor, Bottoms worked in administration.
-During her work in administration, she was an associate chair for Dr. Alex Rosen.
-Under the supervision of Dr. Rosen, Bottoms was able to understand the school and functions of the psychology department.
 After graduating with her Ph.D. in 1992, Bottoms was hired as an assistant professor at the University of Illinois Chicago in the psychology department.
 She was promoted to the rank of associate professor in 1998 and professor in 2014.
 Since 2021, Bottoms has been professor emerita and dean emerita.
 From 1994 to 2003 she was the Associate Dean for the College of Liberal Arts and Sciences at the University of Illinois Chicago.
 In 2005 she was the Associate Dean for Legal Studies for the College of Liberal Arts and Sciences, and held this position until 2008.
 In 2009 she became the Dean of the Honors College and the Vice Provost for Undergraduate Affairs.
-She participated in several other committees, such as the APA American Psychology-Law Society, and president of the APA society for Child and Youth Policy and Practice.
-She was president for the Society for Child and Family Policy and Practice from Division 37.
+She was a member of the APA American Psychology-Law Society, and president of the APA society for Child and Youth Policy and Practice (Division 37).